News & Reviews: Highlights

 Rhineland Industrial Museum (Rheinisches Industriemuseum), Oberhausen, Germany, Born of Fire: The Valley of Work, February 4 – May 1, 2007, traveling exhibition with fully-illustrated book.

-Forum Gallery, Los Angeles, Modern and Contemporary Landscapes, January 12 – February 24, 2007. group show.
-Forum Gallery >
+Forum Gallery, Los Angeles, Modern and Contemporary Landscapes, January 12 – February 24, 2007, group show.

 Carnegie Museum of Art, Pittsburgh, PA, Mezzotints in 18th Century Life, March 3 – June 10, 2007; McPherson’s work exhibited in conjunction with historic show.